rehman000/QChat/README.md

 ├── README.md
 ├── requirements.txt.
 └── run.py
 ```

-To execute our app, you will need python3.6 and greater and pip.
+# To execute our app, you will need python3.6 and greater and pip.
 To run the app:

-1. Navigate to the directory:  QChat/QChat/
+1. Navigate to the following directory:  QChat/QChat/
 2. type the following: